-Media used in the anaerobic bacteriology can be freshly prepared or purchased from commercial suppliers.
+Media used in anaerobic bacteriology can be freshly prepared or purchased from commercial suppliers.
 Media for anaerobic culture prepared in the laboratory should be used within 2 weeks of preparation as long storage degrades the quality of the media due to peroxide accumulation and dehydration.
 Anaerobic culture media contains reducing agents such as cysteine.

 Pre-reduced, anaerobically sterilized media are produced by different commercial suppliers, which have extended shelf life of up to six months.
-The primary plating media for inoculating anaerobic specimen includes a non-selective blood agar and one or all of the following mentioned selective media.
+The primary plating media for inoculating anaerobic specimens includes a non-selective blood agar and one or all of the following mentioned selective media.

 Nonselective media used in anaerobic bacteriology:

 - Cooked meat broth (e.g. Robertson’s Cooked Meat Medium): Non-selective for the cultivation of anaerobic organisms; with the addition of glucose, can be used for gas-liquid chromatography.

 - Anaerobic blood agar: It is a non-selective medium for the isolation of anaerobes and facultative anaerobes.

 - Egg-yolk agar (EYA): Non-selective for determination of lecithinase and lipase production by Clostridia and Fusobacteria.

 - Peptone-yeast extract glucose broth (PYG): Non-selective for the cultivation of anaerobic bacteria for gas-liquid chromatography.

 Selective and differential media used in anaerobic bacteriology:

-- Bacterioides bile esculin agar (BBE): It is selective and differential for Bacteriodes fragilis group and good for presumptive identification.
+- Bacteroides bile esculin agar (BBE): It is selective and differential for Bacteroides fragilis group and good for presumptive identification.

-- Laked Kanamycin-vancomycin blood agar (LKV): It is selective for isolation of Prevotella and Bacteriodes spp.
+- Laked Kanamycin-vancomycin blood agar (LKV): It is selective for isolation of Prevotella and Bacteroides spp.

 - Anaerobic phenylethyl alcohol agar (PEA): Selective for inhibition of gram-negative rods and swarming by some Clostridia.

 - Cycloserine cefoxitin fructose agar (CCFA): Selective for Clostridium difficile.

 - Thioglycollate broth: Nonselective for the cultivation of anaerobes; as well as facultative anaerobes and aerobes.